 The Supplemental Nutrition Assistance Program (SNAP), formerly the Food Stamp Program offer food stamps and EBT to those in need.
 These efforts are designed to help low and no-income families receive financial assistance to pay for basic groceries and nutritional needs.
 They are strictly designed for food products, so non-food products like soaps, paper products, and other household supplies are not purchasable with food stamps.

 According to food stamp statistics, 14% of the US population leverages this federal aid to help meet the financial demands of their nutritional needs.
 This translates to over 41 million people in the country.
-If you are a small business retailer that could potentially accept EBT payments, then it is important to know how and what type of retail point of sale software you need.
+If you are a small business retailer that could potentially accept EBT payments, then it is important to know how and what type of retail POS software you need.
 Otherwise, you could be missing out on this sizeable portion of consumers.

 How Can I Accept EBT And Food Stamps In My Store?

 To accept EBT payments and food stamps, you have to sell food that is for home cooking and consumption.
 A restaurant doesn’t qualify under the Supplemental Nutrition Assistance Program because the food sold is not eaten or prepared at home but the restaurant or dining establishment.

 In addition to selling food and groceries for home cooking and meal preparation, a store must also meet one of two criteria:

 - Have at least three different qualifying foods of each of the staple food groups (meat/poultry/fish, bread/grains, vegetables/fruits, dairy) regularly available for purchase

 - 50% of all retail sales are from the sale of eligible staple foods.